dasebe/robinhoodcache/README.md

 ## RobinHood's Source Code

 To test RobinHood, we built a testbed that emulates a large webservice like xbox.com.

+### Overview

 The testbed consists of:

  - a request generator (to replay traces of production traffic)
  - an application server, which queries backend systems and aggregates the result (key metrics like request latency are measured here)